ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 Finally, players with this Trait are more prone to injury.
 Therefore, when an Injury roll is made against this player, roll 2D6 and consult the Stunty Injury table, on page 60.

-*This Trait must still be used if the player is Prone, Stunned, or has lost their Tackle Zone.*
+<span style="color: darkmagenta">This Trait must still be used if the player is Prone, Stunned, or has lost their Tackle Zone.</span>

 #### SWARMING

 During each Start of Drive sequence, after Step 2 but before Step 3, you may remove D3 players with this Trait from the Reserves box of your dugout and set them up on the pitch, allowing you to set up more than the usual 11 players.
 These extra players may not be placed on the Line of Scrimmage or in a Wide Zone.

-*Swarming players must be set up in their team's half.*
+<span style="color: darkmagenta">Swarming players must be set up in their team's half.</span>

-*When using Swarming, a coach may not set up more players with the Swarming trait onto the pitch than the number of friendly players with the Swarming trait that were already set up.
-So, if a team had 2 players with the Swarming trait already set up on the pitch, and then rolled for 3 more players to enter the pitch via Swarming, only a maximum of 2 more Swarming players could be set up on the pitch.*
+<span style="color: darkmagenta">When using Swarming, a coach may not set up more players with the Swarming trait onto the pitch than the number of friendly players with the Swarming trait that were already set up.
+So, if a team had 2 players with the Swarming trait already set up on the pitch, and then rolled for 3 more players to enter the pitch via Swarming, only a maximum of 2 more Swarming players could be set up on the pitch.</span>

 #### SWOOP